gilzow/coding-standards/How to check quota on WH.md

-To check quota on WH:
+# To check quota on WH

 1. SSH into the server.
 2. Move to your site directory (replace domain appropriately): `cd /var/www/html/domain/`